Oshkosh, Wisconsin: Arts and culture

 A downtown redevelopment plan led to the construction of the outdoor Leach Amphitheater on the Fox River.
 It hosts the weekly Waterfest concert series during the summer, as well as national touring musical acts and local community events.
 Also in downtown Oshkosh is the Grand Opera House, a performing arts center.
 Downtown Oshkosh has a farmers Market on Saturdays in the summer.

 The Downtown Oshkosh Gallery Walk, held every first Saturday of the month year-round, surged in attendance through the warmer months of 2006.
 A number of downtown Oshkosh music venues have opened, and existing venues have tended to expand their schedules, following the trend of the area at large.
 The Jambalaya Art Cooperative and Art Space Collective have been long standing anchors of the Gallery Walk.
 In 2010, Chicago Magazine said The Jambalaya Cooperative, 413 N. Main St., was a "must see" destination when visiting Oshkosh.

 Long-running community festivals, such as Sawdust Days in Menominee Park, was a popular event but discontinued in 2019.
 Menominee Park is also the site of the Menominee Park Zoo.

 Pub Crawl is an unsanctioned, unofficial event that happens twice a year, once in the fall and once in the spring on the second weekend of April and October.
 Supposedly, according to the organizers, it was the largest and longest running college pub crawl.
 It is not officially sanctioned by the city, but it used to attract students across the state to the university area.
 Many area bars and restaurants reported an uptick in sales, though with the raised revenue also came higher incident rates for local police.
 The local university put in measures to keep students safe and control how people move throughout the campus.

 From 1999 to 2019, the Seventh-day Adventist-hosted International Pathfinder Camporee was held in Oshkosh, gathering tens of thousands youth and adults from all over the world every 5 years.
 The most recent Camporee in 2019 gathered over 56,000 Pathfinders, and is considered the largest Adventist youth event in history, with over 1,000 people being baptized.
 One of the main highlights of the camporees were the evening programs, specifically the plays which reenacted the stories of famous characters and stories from the Bible onstage.
 They were held in campgrounds close to the EAA Aviation Museum, with some of the hangars being renovated to make room for booths where Pathfinders would get multiple honors.
 In 2021, it was announced that the International Pathfinder Camporee would be hosted in Gillette, Wyoming, in 2024.

+It is also stated that a HobbyTown USA in Oshkosh was the setting of several photos taken in 2002 that would later resurface on 4chan and become recognized as the online creepypasta "The Backrooms".
+The original photo, allegedly taken in the same HobbyTown, has reportedly been referenced in a film adaptation of the concept, in which one frame is said to closely resemble the original image.